White Bird of Paradise Plant — Complete Care & Growing Guide

 What is White Bird Of Paradise?

-The White Bird of Paradise (Strelitzia nicolai) native to South Africa is a large, evergreen tropical plant with bold, upright, banana-like leaves.
+The White Bird of Paradise (Strelitzia nicolai), native to South Africa, is a large, evergreen tropical plant with bold, upright, banana-like leaves.
 It grows 6–8 feet indoors and over 20 feet outdoors in warm climates (USDA Zones 10–12).
-This plant thrives in bright indirect light to full sun and requires well-draining, nutrient-rich soil
+This plant thrives in bright indirect light to full sun and requires well-draining, nutrient-rich soil.

 It is widely grown as indoor houseplant or outdoor garden feature.
 Unlike the orange variety, it is valued primarily for its architectural foliage rather than frequent blooms.